Capital One Savor approval tips

 The adverse action letter will list the credit bureau(s) that they used to determine your score.
 They will also include contact information for the credit bureaus so you can reach out to them directly to learn exactly what factors hurt your score.
 Did pay your bills late a few months in a row?
 Did you open too many credit cards in the last three months?
 Having this information is valuable.
 This gives you a head start on researching what you need to do to improve your chances of being approved the next time you apply.

-In this case, there should be at least two valid reasons that your credit card was turned down.
+There should be at least two valid reasons that your credit card was turned down.
 If any of the reasons given seem unreasonable, you can call the credit card company to learn more about the decisions.
-Sometimes, speaking with someone can actually help your application be approved.
+Sometimes, speaking with someone can actually reverse the bank’s denial.

 Prepare to dispute a credit card application denial

-Before making the call to dispute your rejected application, do the research and get organized.
-If you believe that your application should have been accepted, consider all of the reasons that it might not have been.
-Was there a mistake when you filed your application?
-Did you enter an incorrect amount for your wages or your work history?
+Before making the call to dispute your rejected application, get organized.
+If you believe that your application should have been accepted, consider if perhaps there a mistake when you filed your application.
 Take a look at the notes that came back with your adverse action letter.
-Is there a loan listed that you don’t recognize, for example?
+For example, is there a loan listed that you don’t recognize?

 Even in what can seem like a very automated process, mistakes do happen.
 If you see something that looks strange, it’s worth following up to find out if the reason your application was denied was actually a mistake.